 There are a variety of things that can lead to leg cramps.
 But it’s also important to note there’s often no explanation at all for leg cramps.

-But if you’re trying to prevent these painful occurrences, it’s best to minimize the circumstances that can increase their likelihood.
+If you’re trying to prevent these painful occurrences, it’s best to minimize the circumstances that can increase their likelihood.

 Pregnancy, as well as certain medical conditions, can also increase your risk of experiencing leg cramps.
-If you are pregnant or have any of these conditions, and are suffering with more leg cramps than usual, it may behoove you to speak with your doctor:

 - Addison’s disease

 - type 2 diabetes

 In addition, medications can contribute to leg cramps, such as:

 Preventing leg cramps is where it begins, but if you’re in the throes of a painful cramp, it helps to know what to do.